PureNimble/ISEP-LAPR2/docs/sprintA/US01/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The unregistered user can be filter the list of properties by type of business, type of property and number of rooms.
-* **AC2:** The unregistered user can sort the list of properties by price or the parish where the property is located. hen creating a task with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.
+* **AC2:** The unregistered user can sort the list of properties by price, by city and/or stae where the property is located.

 ### 1.4.
 Found out Dependencies